-Each slot has dedicated input and output connectors on the rear of the rack, to which the system's AES inputs and outputs are connected.
-These connectors are used only when an AES I/O card occupies the slot.
+Each slot has dedicated input and output connectors on the rear of the rack (Areas A and C on the diagram), to which the system's AES inputs and outputs are connected.
+These connectors are used only when an AES I/O card or Wide Area Bulk (WAB) card occupies the slot.